diambra/docs/content/wrappers/_index.en.md

 {{% /notice %}}

 {{% notice tip %}}
-A ready-to-use example showing how wrappers are set up and used can be found in the Examples folder inside DIAMBRA Arena repository, and described in <a href="../gettingstarted/examples/wrappersoptions/">this section</a> of this manual.
+Use of these functionalities can be found in <a href="../gettingstarted/examples/wrappersoptions/">this</a> and <a href="../gettingstarted/examples/humanexperiencerecorder/">this</a> examples.
 {{% /notice %}}

 ### Generic Wrappers